sht90/magical-automata/notes.md

 ### Day 2

 Okay, sudden realization that I got after my initial implementation attempt.
 I don't really want a cell with a list of sprites in layer order, I want to have layers, contained in order in a list themselves, where each layer functions like how "grid" basically does now.

+### Day 3

+Hm.
+I'm feeling myself get more disorganized.
+Maybe I do actually need to implement that cells class.
+I have two grids, really: a grid of every single pixel, and a grid of cells, which are the smallest allowed group of pixels.
+I keep on getting mixed up between the two, because I always forget what implements what.
+I also feel like there needs to be a pretty elegant way of grouping cells together.
+This might actually give me interesting insight into, like, image processing stuff.
+Like, it might be handy to track metadata for every set of 3x3 tiles.